felipreis/felipreis/README.md

 Student of Systems Analysis and Development, with a special affinity for exact sciences and problem-solving.

-Great enthusiast of the Tolkien universe, music lover, and skateboarder.
+Great enthusiast of the Tolkien universe, music lover, and skate.

 Currently, I am developing and refining my knowledge in the Java language.